Goddamn folks, it's been a a long time.

 There would always be

-, they said.
+someone who would pay for our sins, they said.
 After all, we are the lambs of God.
 And He loves us the most, out of

 all His creations.